+- Race is a broadly drafted concept in the Discrimination Law and covers:

+- a.
+Colour;

+- b.
+Nationality;

+- c.
+National origin (including being of Jersey origin); and

+- d.
+Ethnic origin.

 - Sex which includes a person who:

-- a. is a man
+- a. is a man;

-- b. is a woman or
+- b. is a woman; or,

-- c. has intersex status, defined in the Discrimination Law as physical, chromosomal, hormonal or genetic features that are:
+- c. has intersex status defined in the Discrimination Law as physical, chromosomal, hormonal or genetic features that are:

-- 1. neither wholly male or female
+- 1. neither wholly male or female;

-- 2. a combination of male or female or
+- 2. a combination of male or female; or,

-- 3. neither male nor female
+- 3. neither male nor female.

 - Sexual orientation which includes a sexual orientation towards:

 - a.
 People of the same sex

 - b.
 People of a different sex

 - c.
 People of the same sex and a different sex

-- Pregnancy and maternity
+- Pregnancy and maternity which in certain circumstances includes breastfeeding.

 - Gender Reassignment which covers transgender persons, defined in the Discrimination Law as a person who is proposing to undergo, is undergoing or has undergone a process (or part of a process) for the purpose of reassigning the person's gender by changing the person's physiological or other attributes that are associated with a particular gender.

-- Age
+- Age.

+- Disability which, under the Discrimination Law, applies to a person who has one or more long-term physical, mental, intellectual or sensory impairments which can adversely affect their ability to engage or participate in any activity in respect of which an act of discrimination is prohibited.
+A long-term impairment is one which;

+- a.
+Has lasted, (or is expected to last), for no less than 6 months; or

+- b.
+Is expected to last until the end of the person's life.